cms-opendata-workshop/workshopwhepp-lesson-selection/_episodes/05-solutions.md

 ## Applying basic event filters in POET

-For Wednesday, due to the large size of the datasets involved, we need to make a pre-filtering or selection to our data.
-In this version of POET we have applied the trigger filter shown above, and a basic preliminary lepton filter:
+When running POET on AOD or MiniAOD files, it is extremely useful to apply basic event filters due to the large size of the datasets involved.
+For the analysis example that we will use in the following lessons we have applied the trigger filter shown above, and a basic preliminary lepton filter, by uncommenting this `EDFilter` segment in the `poet_cfg.py` configuration file:

 ~~~
 #---- Example of a very basic home-made filter to select only events of interest